 “And those Starbucks, latte-guzzling snobs, too.”

 “Wait, that’s us.”
-And then it’s like they’re stoned, giggling uncontrollably.
+And then they’re giggling uncontrollably.
 Nick collapses against Sarah, burying his face in her shoulder while they both shake.
-“Shhh, the kids,” Sarah mutters, but that just makes them laugh harder.
+“Shhh, the kids,” Sarah mutters, and they laugh more loudly.
 Nick stands up, grasping his stomach and move to hold onto a doorframe while he continues to quiver.

-Then, “Daddy?
+“Daddy?
 Mommy?
 What are you doing?”
 It’s Chloe, standing in the entrance to the living room looking puzzled.
 “It’s okay, honey, we’re just laughing.
-We made a joke,” says Sarah, but Chloe looks very dubious.
-She’s certainly seen them laugh but not like this.
-There’s something desperate and frightening about it.
-The look on her face finally gives Nick the self-control to stop laughing.
+We made a joke,” says Sarah.
+Chloe looks dubious.
+She’s seen them laugh but never in this desperate manner.
+Nick finally gains his self-control when he sees the look on her face.
 “Yeah, that’s all, sweetheart.
 Just having fun.”
 He moves over to her, kneels down and puts his arms on either side of her.
 “I’m sorry we woke you up.”

-She rubs her eyes, her favorite stuffed rabbit bouncing off her shoulder as she holds it by the ear.
+She rubs her eyes, her favorite stuffed rabbit hanging by an ear from one hand and bouncing off her shoulder.
 “It’s weird around here.
 What’s going on?”
 Nick hears Sarah behind him singing more loudly than she realizes, “Mother mother, there’s no need to escalate it.
 War is not the answer…” He faces her fiercely: “Sssh.”
 Sarah looks guilty, then speaks from the couch.
-“It’s just a strange night, honey, nothing to worry about it.”
+“It’s a strange night, honey, nothing to worry about it.”
 She’s slurring words.

-Chloe looks increasingly suspicious but lets Nick pick her up and carry her back to her room.
+Chloe looks increasingly suspicious but allows Nick pick her up and carry her back to her room.
 “Something smells,” she says, pushing her rabbit against her nose.
 “What is it?”

 “Just people, honey, that’s all.
-Lotsa people with lots of their minds,” as he pushes her door open with his foot.
+Lotsa people with lots on their minds.”
+He pushes her door open with his foot.

-He wakes on the couch, disoriented in the dark, a low headache pulsing in the front of his skull.
-His leg is wet and he realizes its Scotch.
-That’s $25 of Scotch in my jeans and the couch, he thinks.
-He picks the glass up carefully, trying to avoid disturbing Sarah, who’s curled on her side with her head on his left leg and her arm around Jasper, who spoons against her snoring gently.
+But, no, he’s very much alive.
+His leg is wet and for a disgusting second he thinks he’s peed himself.
+He’s even more disgusted to realize it’s Scotch.
+He’s fallen asleep on the couch with a tumbler of Scotch in his hand and now he has $25 worth of prime Islay single-malt soaking the fabric of his jeans.
+He picks the glass up carefully to avoid disturbing Sarah, who’s curled on her side with her head on his leg and her arm around Jasper, who spoons against her snoring gently.
 The boy must have woken while he was passed out.

-But Sarah isn’t asleep.
+Sarah isn’t asleep.
 When he leans over to set the glass down, she speaks, so quietly he can barely hear: “Will it hurt?”
-She remains with her head on his leg facing the coffee table so he can’t see her expression, not that he could see much in the darkened room.
+She doesn’t move and he can’t see her expression.

-He places his hand gently on her head and strokes her hair.
-He almost goes the innocent route – “Will what hurt?” – but they’ve always promised brutal honesty.
-He can’t pretend he doesn’t know what she means.
-A jumble of images pours from his memory: the gutted dome in Hiroshima.
+His hand hovers above her head, fingers indecisive.
+He contemplates an innocent approach – “Will what hurt?” – but they’ve always promised one another brutal honesty, and he can’t pretend he doesn’t know what she means.
+He pictures the gutted dome in Hiroshima.
 A roiling blast wave taking houses apart like cardboard craft projects.
-Desolate eyes from someone with his skin half melted away.
+Desolate eyes from a concave-chested man with his skin half melted away.
 Tumors.
 Mutations.
 The towns near the Chernobyl plant overgrown, vines breaking through brick, childrens’ toys rusting on the sidewalk, animals roaming the streets.
-The little Vietnamese girl running naked from the napalm attack.
-Although nothing to do with an atomic bomb, this seems the most appropriate image.
-Panic and terror combined with embarrassment and lack of dignity.
+The little Vietnamese girl running naked.
+That was napalm, he recalls, but it is the most fitting image: panic and terror, embarrassment—and a complete absence of dignity.

 “That’d be the worst.
-Close enough to kill us but not close enough to kill us instantly.
+Close enough to kill us, but not instantly.
 I don’t want to linger.
-I don’t want you or the kids to suffer.
+I don’t want you and the kids to suffer.
 I can’t stand thinking of watching them die.
-Seeing their skin burnt, their hair falling out…” and she has to stop as sobs wrack her body.
+Their skin burnt, their hair falling out…” and the rest of her thoughts are swallowed in a spasm of sobs.

 “Shhh… Don’t go there.
-It’s not going to do any good.
-I really don’t think one’s going to go off here.
-They’re going to want to hit the big cities – D.C., New York, Chicago – to sow maximum fear, and other than that I think they’d want the bombs west of the East Coast so that more areas get hit by the fallout.”
+It’s won’t do any good.
+Besides, I really don’t think one’s going to go off here.
+They’re going to want to hit the big cities – D.C., New York, Chicago – to sow maximum fear, and other than that I think they’d want to set the bombs off to the west so more areas get hit by the fallout.”

-“Why Florida then?
-Stuck way out into the water like a thumb.”
+“Why Florida though?
+Stuck way out into the water like a thumbs down sign.”

 “Target of opportunity?
 I don’t know.
-Jesus, I’m not a fucking national security expert.
-I’m a fucking IP attorney.
+I’m no national security expert.
+I’m an IP attorney.
 And I can’t believe I’m using words like ‘target of opportunity.’
-When did these become part of our everyday vocabulary?
+When did these expressions become part of our everyday vocabulary?
 Radicalized.
 Soft target.
 Collateral damage.
 Terrorist threat level.”

 “How do you know?”

-“I mean we don’t need to use a gun.
-I’ve still got a bunch of Percocet from when I tore the ligaments in my ankle, and you’ve got a bunch of Ambien.
-I’m sure we could make a nice drug cocktail from that and wash it down with some booze.”
+“I don’t know.
+But I do know that I couldn’t shoot the kids or you under any circumstances.
+Could you shoot Jasper or Chloe.
+Or me?
+You wouldn’t even know which end of the gun to point.
+And besides, I’ve still got a bunch of Percocet from when I tore the ligaments in my ankle, and you’ve got your Ambien.
+I’m sure we could make a nice drug cocktail and wash the mix down with alcohol to seal the deal.”

 “Haven’t you?
 I can’t stop my mind from working.”